-Mountain climber is a great full-body exercise as you will work several muscle groups to execute the movement, which makes it a fantastic compound exercise.
-Mountain climbers are a productive way to strengthening your arms, core, shoulders, back, and legs.
+Mountain climbers are a great full-body exercise as you will work several muscle groups to execute the movement, which makes it a fantastic compound exercise.
+Mountain climbers are a productive way to strengthen your arms, core, shoulders, back, and legs.

 This variation has the same movement path and has the same benefits as the traditional mountain climbers.
 However, the only difference is that you will bring your right knee towards your right elbow, and your left knee towards your left elbow, one knee at a time.
 To perform this, you will:

 Spiderman mountain climbers are great for burning calories as they are a good bodyweight cardio exercise that is effective for strengthening your core, especially the lower abs and obliques.
 This movement is also great for hitting your secondary muscle groups such as the triceps, shoulders, and chest.